SafetyCulture/s12-proto/protobuf/protoc-gen-govalidator/README.md

 1. Sanitisation
    1. Sanitise whitespace: with `trim` enabled, strip whitespace using `strings.TrimSpace`.
    1. Replace restricted characters: with `replace_unsafe` enabled:
       1. With `allow` option defined: allow and replace restricted characters defined in the allow option.
-Will not accept other restricted chracters.
+Will not accept other restricted characters.
 Uses `string.ReplaceAll` to replace the characters with the alternative that is defined in `stringUnsafeReplacerMap`.
       1. With `allow` option not defined: allow and replace all restricted characters in the [restricted characters](#validator.string.restricted_characters) list.
 Uses a previously prepared replacer `_unsafe_char_replacer` to replace all characters in `stringUnsafeReplacerMap`.
    1. Strip carriage return characters: with `multiline` enabled, removes `\r` characters and leaves `\n` for consistent new line behaviour (some systems use `\r\n` for new lines).
    1. Replace other, rare symbols (non-restricted) with a more common alternative: replace symbols in the `stringSymbolReplacerMap` list using a previously prepared replacer `replacer_symbol_allowed`.